 Division III – Recreational – Under-11 through Under-19

 Designed for players who enjoy the sport for the social aspect as well as developing their skills, recreational teams in these age groups are formed through assignment of all interested participants to a team.
 There is a requirement that coaches make every effort to play each player at least 50% of each game.

 This introductory level of competitive play is designed for those who enjoy the social aspect of the game and want to continue to develop their skills through better competition.
-Division II (DII) teams will hold tryouts that are performed by the coach and/or associated trainers.
-Games for DII teams will likely involve more travel than recreational teams, including travel beyond the Corpus Christi metro area.
+Competitive (DII, SII, DI) teams will hold tryouts that are performed by the coach and/or associated trainers.
+Games for competitive teams will likely involve more travel than recreational teams, including travel beyond the Corpus Christi metro area.